LakshMundhada/Real-Time-Fraudulent-Transaction-Analytics-Pipeline/README.md

 1. **Data Ingestion**: Historical transactional data is fetched from S3, while real-time transaction streams are obtained from Confluent Kafka.
 2. **Data Processing**: Apache Spark applies predefined rules to analyze the streaming data against historical transactions.
 3. **Data Storage**: Analyzed data, including both genuine and fraudulent transactions, is stored in an AWS S3 bucket.
-4. **Schema Management**: AWS Glue crawls the data, cataloging schemas and making them available in the Glue Data Catalog.
+4. **Schema Management**: AWS Glue crawls the data, cataloguing schemas and making them available in the Glue Data Catalog.
 5. **Ad-Hoc Queries**: Athena allows users to run ad-hoc queries against the data stored in S3, leveraging the Glue Data Catalog for schema information.
 6. **Visualization**: Tableau connects to Athena using the ODBC Athena connector, enabling real-time visualization of transactional insights.
 7. **Automation and Deployment**: The entire pipeline, including infrastructure provisioning and deployment, is automated using AWS CloudFormation and GitActions.